Skip to content

 You don’t have to build your build event handler yet

 Normally, you have to build your build event handler to compile the code to the .ntli folder.
 But, you can skip this step when testing locally.
-The netlify build command you run while testing, as described below, automatically builds your build event handler in addition to building the test site.
+The netlify build command you run while testing, as described below, automatically builds your build event handler in addition to building the test project.

-Test locally on your test site
+Test locally on your test project

 netlify build --context=dev